heathj/gobrowse/parser/tests/tokenizer/README.md

 Multiple tests per file are allowed simply by adding more objects to the "tests" list.

-Each parse error is an object that contains error `code` and one-based error location indices: `line` and `col`.
+Each parse error is an object that spec.contains error `code` and one-based error location indices: `line` and `col`.

 `description`, `input` and `output` are always present.
 The other values